Later life of Isaac Newton: Bernoulli's mathematical challenge

 This challenge was first made in the Ada Lipsiensia for June 1696.

 Six months were allowed by Bernoulli for the solution of the problem, and in the event of none being sent to him he promised to publish his own.
 The six months elapsed without any solution being produced; but he received a letter from Leibniz, stating that he had "cut the knot of the most beautiful of these problems", and requesting that the period for their solution should be extended to Christmas next; that the French and Italian mathematicians might have no reason to complain of the shortness of the period.
 Bernoulli adopted the suggestion, and publicly announced the postponement for the information of those who might not see the Ada Lipsiensia.

 On 29 January 1697 Newton returned at 4pm from working at the Royal Mint and found in his post the problems that Bernoulli had sent to him directly; two copies of the printed paper containing the problems.
 Newton stayed up to 4am before arriving at the solutions; on the following day he sent a solution of them to Montague, then president of the Royal Society for anonymous publication.
 He announced that the curve required in the first problem must be a cycloid, and he gave a method of determining it.
 He also solved the second problem, and in so doing showed that by the same method other curves might be found which cut off three or more segments having similar properties.
-Solutions were also obtained from Leibniz and the Marquis de l'Hôpital; and, although Newton's solution was anonymous, he was recognized by Bernoulli as its author; "tanquam ex ungue leonem" (we recognize the lion by his claw).
+Solutions were also obtained from Leibniz and the Marquis de l'Hôpital; and, although Newton's solution was anonymous, he was recognized by Bernoulli as its author, "comme ex ungue leonem" ("as by the claw [we recognize] the lion").